inog/THM-write-ups/injection/Readme.md

 # THM room injection

-This is my write up for the room injection at [TryHackMe]( https://tryhackme.com/room/injection)
+This is my write up for the room injection at [TryHackMe:injection]( https://tryhackme.com/room/injection)

 ## Task 1
 - read the intro stuff